Peering Through Preferences: Unraveling Feedback Acquisition for Aligning Large Language Models: Feedback Inconsistency Problem

 \subsection{Results}

-We present the results for the consistency across $42$K comparisons in the feedback data from GPT-3.5-Turbo (Table \ref{tab:chatgpt_feedback}) and 500 comparisons in the feedback data from the humans (Table \ref{tab:human_feedback}).
-In both tables, a particular cell (say row 1 and column 2) will indicate the percentage of total instances for which the ratings feedback considers the pair of candidate responses `equal' while the rankings feedback prefers `response 1' for the same pair of candidate responses.
+We present the results across $42$K comparisons in the feedback data from GPT-3.5-Turbo (Table \ref{tab:chatgpt_feedback}) and 500 comparisons in the feedback data from the humans (Table \ref{tab:human_feedback}).
+In both tables, a particular cell (say row 1 and column 2) will indicate the percentage of total instances for which the ratings feedback considers the pair of candidate responses `equal' while the rankings feedback prefers `Response 1' for the same pair of candidate responses.

-We have observed a consistency issue in both human and AI feedback data.
-Interestingly, the consistency score falls within a similar range of $40\%-42\%$ for both humans and AI, suggesting that a substantial portion of the feedback data can yield contradictory preferences depending on the feedback protocol employed.
-This consistency problem underscores several critical points: (a) it indicates variations in the perceived quality of responses based on the choice of the feedback acquisition protocols, (b) it underscores that the alignment pipeline can vary significantly depending on whether ratings or rankings are used as sparse forms of feedback, and (c) it emphasizes the necessity of meticulous data curation when working with multiple feedback protocols for aligning LLMs.
+We observe an inconsistency issue in both human and AI feedback data.
+That is, the consistency score falls within a similar range of $40\%-42\%$ for both humans and AI, suggesting that a substantial portion ($60\%$) of the feedback data can yield contradictory preferences depending on the feedback protocol employed.
+This consistency problem underscores several critical points: (a) it indicates variations in the perceived quality of responses based on the choice of the feedback acquisition protocols, (b) it underscores that the alignment pipeline can vary significantly depending on whether ratings or rankings are used as sparse forms of feedback, and (c) it emphasizes the necessity of meticulous data curation when working with multiple feedback protocols for aligning LLMs. \rebuttal{In Appendix \S \ref{appen:variation_consistency}, we discuss the variation in the consistency scores with variation in the annotators.}

-\paragraph{Hedging.} We find that the GPT-3.5-Turbo tends to hedge its predictions way more than humans.
+\paragraph{Hedging.} We find that the GPT-3.5-Turbo tends to hedge its predictions significantly more than humans.
 Specifically, $47.1\%$ rankings feedback and $57.4\%$ ratings feedback are assigned an `equal' preference by GPT-3.5-Turbo (sum of first row and column in Table \ref{tab:chatgpt_feedback}).
 However, $30.9\%$ rankings and $40.8\%$ ratings feedback is assigned an `equal' preference by the humans.
 We observe that the hedging percentages are higher for the ratings feedback as compared to the rankings feedback for both humans and AI.
 This can be attributed to a large fraction of individual responses receiving a score of 5 or 6 from GPT-3.5-Turbo, as discussed in \S \ref{subsec:data_analysis}.